-For employees of the University, these actions may include, but are not limited to, oral or written warnings, demotions, transfers, suspension without pay, or dismissal for cause.
+For University employees, these actions may include oral or written warnings, demotions, transfers, suspension without pay, or dismissal for cause.
 Students at the University may face sanctions under the Student Code of Conduct.
 Sexual harassment is a form of sex discrimination, prohibited under Title VII of the Civil Rights Act of 1964 for employees and under Title IX of the Education Amendments of 1972 for students.
 The South Carolina State Human Affairs Law also prohibits sex discrimination.
 Each dean, department chair, director, and supervisor are responsible for providing a work and educational environment free from sexual harassment.